Referee1536/discord-rp-tutorial/README.md

 ```
 - All this does is it navigates to the folder and starts the program using Node.js, which we installed earlier.
 4) Click File -> Save As..., and name it whatever you want, but **make sure it ends with `.bat`**.
 I recommend saving it to the Desktop for easy access,
-but wherever you want it will work.
+but wherever you want to save it will work.
-5) Double click the `.bat` file, and you are good to go!
+5) Double click on the `.bat` file, and you are good to go!

 ### Help!
 My Status Isn't Showing Up!
 It may be due to one of the following reasons:
 - It will not show up if you use Discord via a web browser, or your phone.
+- Go to User Settings -> Game Activity, and make sure **Display currently running game as a status message.** is turned on.
+- Is Discord up-to-date?
+Close the `.bat` file, and press `Ctrl` + `R` in Discord to relaunch and check for updates.
 - If you're using buttons, try shortening the text.
 If your text is above 32 characters, Discord will refuse to show your status.
 - Discord only allows up to two buttons.
 You cannot have more than two buttons.
 - Make sure your client ID is valid.